CassBrothersWebDev/video-gallery/README.md

 This webpage is designed to showcase a list of product videos provided by suppliers.
 The main features include a prominent main video display and a list of videos with thumbnails and titles.
 The JavaScript functionality allows users to click on a video in the list, which updates the main video display with the selected video.

-**Important**
+> [!IMPORTANT]
-The code in question is not written inside Shopify Shogun; rather, it has been directly added to the Shopify page using the HTML editor.
+> The code in question is not written inside Shopify Shogun; rather, it has been directly added to the Shopify page using the HTML editor.

 ## HTML Structure